artemnefedov/JavaAI/README.md

 ## About

- JavaAi is an easy-to-use and community-maintained library for interacting with OpenAI models on the JVM
+ JavaAi is an easy-to-use library for interacting with OpenAI on Java

 ---